albirrkarim/react-speech-highlight-demo/TEST.md

 ## C. Compatibility

-Now **this package support all devices and browser**, because this package can use both [Audio File](AUDIO_FILE.md) and Web Speech Synthesis API.
+Now **this package support all devices and browser**, because this package can use both [Audio File](AUDIO_FILE.md) and [Web Speech Synthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis) API.

 ### Audio file mode:

-Using the prefer of fallback api. you can set this package to do TTS using purely audio file. see [AUDIO_FILE.md](AUDIO_FILE.md). so this mode will
+Using the prefer of fallback api. you can set this package to do TTS using purely audio file. see [AUDIO_FILE.md](AUDIO_FILE.md).

 ### Web Speech Synthesis API itself: